brentp/methylcode/example/example.rst

     done

-.. note:: This is a *lot* of data, if may be sufficient to download the first batch (replace the for loop with `for i in 1`
+.. note:: This is a *lot* of data, it may be sufficient to download the first batch (replace the for loop with `for i in 1`)

 Trimming and Filtering The Reads
 ================================